Safarveisi/ML_PLATFORM/README.md

 # Infrastructure

 We use [Terraform](https://www.terraform.io/) to provision a Kubernetes cluster on [IONOS Cloud](https://cloud.ionos.de).
+For this, you need a `token` to authorize Terraform.
 You may opt for a different cloud provider, but you’ll need to update the Terraform files in the `terraform` directory accordingly.
 Ensure that your Kubernetes cluster’s `config` file is placed under `~/.kube` in `/home/user`.

 If you’re using a *managed* Kubernetes cluster on IONOS Cloud, you can retrieve the cluster’s config file with the `helper/get_k8s_config.py` script.
 This requires the cluster ID—found in `terraform.tfstate` once provisioning is complete—passed in via the `--id` argument.